geoscript/geoscript-js/doc/api/workspace/postgis.rst

 -------

-.. method:: PostGIS.add
+.. function:: PostGIS.add

     :arg layer: :class:`layer.Layer` The layer to be added.
     :arg options: ``Object`` Options for adding the layer.

     Options:

      * `name`: ``String`` Name for the new layer.
      * `filter`: :class:`filter.Filter` Filter to apply to features before adding.
-     * `projection: :class:`proj.Projection` Destination projection for the layer.
+     * `projection`: :class:`proj.Projection` Destination projection for the layer.

     :returns: :class:`layer.Layer`